March 5, 1046 – Naser Khosrow began the seven-year Middle Eastern journey which he will later describe in his book “Safarnama.”

 March 5, 1966 – Pro Football Hall of Fame wide receiver Michael Irvin was born in Fort Lauderdale, Fla.
 He would go on to play for the University of Miami and the Dallas Cowboys.
 He was inducted into the Hall of Fame in 2007.

-March 5, 1971 - Premier Chou En-lai of the People’s Republic of China visited Hanoi.
-After lengthy consultations, Chou and North Vietnamese Premier Pham Van Dong issued a joint communique on March 10, which vowed continued Chinese support for the North Vietnamese struggle against the United States.
-This support was instrumental in providing the North Vietnamese with weapons and equipment needed for the major offensive they launched in the spring of 1972.
+March 5, 1971 - Premier Chou En-lai of the People’s Republic of China visited Hanoi, and after lengthy consultations, Chou and North Vietnamese Premier Pham Van Dong issued a joint communique on March 10, which vowed continued Chinese support for the North Vietnamese struggle against the United States.

 March 5, 1975 – The Homebrew Computer Club first met and it turned out to be an enormously influential hobby club: its existence made possible the personal computer.